The about-to-explode pop singer opens up about love songs and his sexuality

 From the magazine: ISSUE 92, June/July 2014.
-This is the first of four covers from our annual Summer Music issue that we’ll be revealing over the next week.
+This is the third of four covers from our annual Summer Music issue.

 Sun ping-pongs off the skyline beneath the 11th floor of a hotel in West Berlin as Sam Smith cups his cappuccino and counts the cities he’s visited in the last 10 days: New York, Chicago, Toronto, Los Angeles, Sydney, London and Amsterdam.
 Dissecting differences between European and American audiences, he talks blithely, with an appreciable daze incurred from crossing so many datelines.
 His sea blue eyes dart between his hands and the view of Kurfürstendamm, which rolls on endlessly.
 “I’m sorry, I just have to take a picture of this,” he says, pulling out his iPhone.
 He filters the photo and Instagrams it immediately.
 Moments like this remind you of Smith’s age; it’s easy to forget that he’s only 22.
 Most of the time, he seems far beyond his years, with a 6’4” frame, a polite eloquence and a subtle, mischievous charm that stems from a near lifetime of professional grooming.